maoht87/ochat-cloud-functions/docs/api.md

 # REST API

-Below are described the REST API of Chat21:
+Below are described the REST API of OChat:

 ## Authentication

 We support two authentication methods : JWT and Shared Secret

 ### JWT Authentication

 Generate a Firebase token with:

 ```